TelecomParistoc/robot-framework/framework/README.md

 r.wait(2)
 ```

 So motor_1 will turn at 100% of the maximum rotation speed.
+If you specify a negative speed, the motor will turn counter clockwise.

 Don't forget to stop it in the following block :
 ```
 r.add_parallel(r.motor_1.turn, [0], False)
 r.wait()